ouchangkun/QueueSystem/README.md

 This project is a bank queue system simulation.
 It is written by C language.
+I'm a Chinese developer, so the comments in the code is written in Chinese, if you can't understand Chinese, do not  tension, formal code I didn't use Chinese.
+The code is very simple, I believe that you don't need comments will also be able to understand it.

 This code is in the following pages in a video tutorial.
 This video is divided into four parts in total:
 1, chain queue and service desk;
 2, time line and simulator (on);